-The vegetation of the region is typically Saharian, being little diversified, sporadic and presents a very low density.
+The vegetation of the region is typically saharian, being little diversified, sporadic and presents a very low density.
 The associated fauna is adapted to the drastic conditions of the area.
-Avifauna is essentially represented by a variety of migratory bird species.

 As for socio-economic conditions, the study area is underpopulated and undeveloped.

 It mainly consists of the military personnel at the frontier post of Borj El Khadra.